-Programmes in partnership with high-end TV
+Partnership with high-end TV

 The growth of big budget, large-scale drama in the UK as a result of the high-end TV tax credit has had an effect on the availability of crew able to work on children’s TV drama productions.
 It has also had an impact on how quickly people advance.
 In recognition of this, high-end TV works with children’s TV to ensure access to relevant training opportunities is available to those working or looking to work in children’s drama.
-These opportunities currently include the Skills Passport directory listing short courses for high-end and children's TV professionals

 For more information about the Children's TV Skills Fund and development or training opportunities it supports, please email Sarah Joyce, TV associate, at: email@example.com.